The University of Denver’s Daniels College of Business is hosting the second annual Sustainable Business Symposium on April 25.

 Moderator:

-• Murat Kucukvar, Assistant Professor in the Department of Business Ethics and Legal Studies
+• Murat Kucukvar, Assistant Professor, Department of Business Ethics and Legal Studies

 =